The Atiyah-Bott formula and connectivity in chiral Koszul duality: Introduction

 \subsubsection{Koszul duality for $\coLie$ and $\ComAlg$}

-Let $\ComAlgstar(\Ran X)$ and $\coLiestar(\Ran X)$ denote the categories of commutative algebra objects and co-Lie algebra objects in $\Shv(\Ran X)$ with respect to the $\otimesstar$-monoidal structure.
+Let $\ComAlgstar(\Ran X)$ and $\coLiestar(\Ran X)$ denote the categories of commutative algebra objects and co-Lie co-algebra objects in $\Shv(\Ran X)$ with respect to the $\otimesstar$-monoidal structure.
 As above, we have the following pair of adjoint functors\footnote{See also footnote~\ref{fn:indnilp_vs_ord}.}

 Unlike the case of $\Liestar$ and $\ComCoAlgstar$, for a co-Lie algebra $\mathfrak{g} \in \coLiestar(X)$,

 doesn't necessarily live inside $\Factstar(X)$.
 However, we have the following \begin{thm}[Theorem~\ref{thm:factorizability_coChev}] Restricted to the full subcategory $\coLiestar(X)^{\geq 1}$, where we are using the perverse $t$-structure on $X$, the functor $\coChev$ factors through $\Factstar$, i.e.